bevyengine/bevy-website/release-content/0.15/release-notes/15614_Allow_Worldentity_family_of_functions_to_take_multiple_ent.md

 - `World::get_many_entities_from_set_mut(&mut self, &EntityHashSet) -> Result<Vec<EntityMut>, QueryEntityError>`

 As you can see, that's a lot of functions with very long names!
-But the gist of them is that we want to support the ability to give a bunch of entity IDs, and receive a bunch of entity references. **We can do better.**
+But the gist of them is that we want to support the ability to give a bunch of entity IDs, and receive a bunch of entity references.
+Surely there's a better way!

 So in `0.15`, all of those functions have been deprecated and now all you need is the panicking `World::entity`/`World::entity_mut` or the non-panicking `World::get_entity`/`World::get_entity_mut`: